semaphoreci/book-cicd-docker-kubernetes/chapters/02-using-docker.md

 Once we have installed the Docker Engine (the most popular option), it can run any container image and effectively abstract these environment discrepancies.

 The ability to stage up new environments easily and reliably gives us exactly what we need to set up CI/CD (continuous integration and continuous delivery).
 We will see how to get there.
-Ultimately, it means that advanced techniques, such as blue/green deployments, or immutable infrastructure, become accessible to us, instead of being the privilege of larger organizations able to spend a lot of time to build their perfect custom tooling.
+Ultimately, it means that advanced techniques, such as blue/green deployments, or immutable infrastructure, become accessible to us, instead of being a privilege of larger organizations able to spend a lot of time to build their perfect custom tooling.

 ### 1.1.3 Less Risky Releases